joestringer/bsc/charter.md

 # The eBPF Foundation Charter

 The Linux Foundation
-Amended August 23, 2022
+Amended X December, 2023

 ## 1) Mission and Scope of the eBPF Foundation.

 #.
 The purpose of the eBPF Foundation (the “Directed Fund”) is to raise, budget
-and spend funds in support of various open source, open data and/or open standards projects relating to eBPF technologies, including infrastructure and support initiatives related thereto (each project, a “Technical Project” as defined in Section 9).
-The governance of each Technical Project is as set forth in the applicable charter for each Technical Project.
+and spend funds in support of the eBPF community and the “Technical Project(s)” as defined by the Project Progression Policy.

 #.
-The Directed Fund supports the Technical Projects.
-Except with respect to
+The Directed Fund supports the Technical Projects and broader eBPF
-the operation of the BSC (as defined below), the Directed Fund operates under the guidance of the Governing Board of the Directed Fund (the “Governing Board”) and The Linux Foundation (the “LF”) as may be consistent with The Linux Foundation’s tax-exempt status.
+ecosystem.
+The Directed Fund operates under the guidance of the Governing Board of the Directed Fund (the “Governing Board”) and The Linux Foundation (the “LF”) as may be consistent with The Linux Foundation’s tax-exempt status.

 #.
 The Governing Board manages the Directed Fund.
 The Directed Fund will also
 have working groups, councils, committees and similar bodies (collectively,